Analog fast Fourier transforms for scalable and efficient signal processing: Asymptotic scaling laws for the analog FFT

 \subsection{Scaling laws for analog DFTs using direct MVMs}

-As explained in the main text, a direct MVM mapping of a DFT to analog IMC would require the DFT matrix to be split up across many arrays.
+A direct analog MVM mapping of a large DFT would require the DFT matrix to be split up across many arrays.
 In this case, $K$ is proportional to the maximum dimension of a given array in this partition.
 The number of outputs for an $N$-point DFT scales as $N$, and each of these outputs must be obtained by digitally summing the partial results of $N/K$ ADC conversions from different arrays.
 Therefore, the number of ADC conversions and the number of digital additions would both scale as $\mathcal{O}(N^2 / K)$, and this is the overall energy scaling of the direct MVM approach.

-Since the direct MVM approach stores every element of the matrix $\mathbf{W}_N$ and does not require digital buffering, the area scaling is relatively straightforward.
-If the memory elements dominate the area of each array, the overall area scaling is $\mathcal{O}(N^2)$.
-If the peripheral circuits dominate the area, the overall area scaling is $\mathcal{O}(N^2/K)$.
+Since the direct MVM approach stores every element of the matrix $\mathbf{W}_N$ and does not require digital buffering, the area scaling is straightforward.
+The overall area scaling is $\mathcal{O}(N^2)$ if memory elements dominate the area, and is $\mathcal{O}(N^2/K)$ if the peripheral circuits dominate the area.
 For the digital additions, we assume that enough adders are allocated so that partial results for each DFT output can be added in parallel to increase throughput.
 This would require $\mathcal{O}(N^2/K)$ digital adders.

 In terms of performance, all of the analog MVMs across all of the arrays implementing the DFT can in principle be performed simultaneously, so the time complexity of the analog processing is $\mathcal{O}(1)$.
-Assuming as above that partial sums for different DFT outputs are added in parallel, the optimal throughput can be obtained by using an adder tree for each DFT output.
-This would lead to a time complexity of $\mathcal{O}(\text{log}_2(N/K))$ for the partial result summations.
+The digitized partial sums would then need to be accumulated.
+Assuming as above that partial sums are added in parallel, the optimal throughput can be obtained by using an adder tree for each DFT output.
+This would lead to a time complexity of $\mathcal{O}(\text{log}_2(N/K))$ for the partial sum accumulations.